 Drinking water is available May through September.

 Primitive campsites are available on a first come, first serve basis.
-Two of the campsites are part of the Cascadia Marine Trail and are reserved for those arriving by human- or wind-powered watercraft.
+Campsites on the west side of Jones Island Marine State Park are part of the Cascadia Marine Trail and are only reservable by those arriving by human-powered vessel.

 Group camps and Adirondacks are available for reservations.